-The white grape comes from Uzbekistan, It is named after the city of the same name in the province of Samarkand.
-Synonyms are Alicone, Alikon, Alikop, Bomba, Catta Kurquan, Ko Ko Kin, Karchinsky, Katta Kourgan, Katta Korgane, Katta Kurqan and Maska.
+The white grape variety comes from Uzbekistan, It is named after the city of the same name in the province of Samarkand.
+Synonyms are Alicone, Alikon, Alikop, Bomba, Catta Kurquan, Cro Ko Kin, Karchinsky, Katta Kourgan, Katta Korgane, Katta Kurqan and Maska.
 The parentage is unknown.
-It is a pure female grape, The Russian researcher Dr. Alexander M. Negrul (1900-1971) ordered them in his system of vines of the group Proles orientalis to.
+It is a pure female grape, The Russian researcher Dr. Alexander M. Negrul (1900-1971) assigned them to the group in his vine system Proles orientalis to.
 She was in Russia and other eastern states as crossing partners of over 50 new varieties used; most of them table grapes, Among other things, these were Helios (2) Mars (2) and Tagui, The late-ripening vine is prone to fungal diseases.
-It is used as a wine press and table grape.
-In 2010, however, no stocks were reported (Kym Anderson ).
+It is used as a wine grape and table grape.
+In 2010, however, no stocks were shown (Kym Anderson ).